denisecase/denisecase.github.io/_posts/2015-11-24-request_for_reference.md

 title: Request for Reference
 ---

-On campus job openings will be posted next Monday, November 30th for three days.
+On campus job openings will be posted Monday, November 30, 2015 for three days.
 For those stopping by to ask if I would act as a reference:

 * Please send me an email with your full name and ' - Reference information' as the subject.